mspandit/mspandit.github.io/_posts/2018-06-23-scikit-learn.markdown

 ---
 layout: post
 title: "Scikit-learn for Logistic Regression"
-summary: "Scikit-learn is a popular library with a fast, efficient implementation of logistic regression."
+summary: "Scikit-learn is a popular open-source library with a fast, efficient implementation of logistic regression."
 date:   2018-06-23 18:00:00
 ---